samchon/tstl/CONTRIBUTING.md

   - The detailed coding convention will be provided soon.

 ## References
-I've referenced contribution guidance of TypeScript.
+I've referenced contribution guidance of the TypeScript.
   - https://github.com/Microsoft/TypeScript/blob/master/CONTRIBUTING.md